LostBeard/WebWorkers.Issue4/README.md

 .Net 9 Blazor WASM compression build task fails due to issue handling of Razor Class Library Nuget packages that use `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>` when referenced by another Razor Class Library

 ### Steps to reproduce
-- Create a solution with a .Net 9 Razor Class Library and set `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>` in its `.csproj`.
+1. Create a solution with a .Net 9 Razor Class Library (RCL) and set `<StaticWebAssetBasePath>/</StaticWebAssetBasePath>` in its `.csproj`.
-- Publish the RCL as a Nuget package (publishing locally is fine)
+2. Publish the RCL as a Nuget package (publishing locally is fine)

-- Create a new solution with a .Net 9 Razor Class Library and a .Net 9 Blazor WASM
+3. Create a new solution with an .Net 9 Razor Class Library and a .Net 9 Blazor WASM
-- In the RCL, reference the Nuget package
+4. In the RCL, reference the Nuget package from step 2
-- In the Blazor WASM app reference the RCL project in the same solution
+5. In the Blazor WASM app reference the RCL project in the same solution
-- Publish the Blazor WASM
+6. Publish the Blazor WASM

 You get an exception similar to:
 ```